 These institutions must maintain a verifiable audit trail for all transactions reported in a CFI-funded project, including in-kind contributions.
-Adequate financial records and separate project accounts for each CFI-funded project must be maintained.
+They must also maintain adequate financial records and separate project accounts for each CFI-funded project.

 The financial records must identify the various funding sources and the full actual cost of all eligible items in a CFI-funded project, even if the cost of these items exceeds the estimated cost reported to the CFI upon award finalization.
 Reporting of the partial cost of an eligible item to the CFI is not permitted.
 Eligible items are: